InternetSociety/IETF-Ornithology/CONTRIBUTING.md

 Description with an indication of elements that may be noteworthy
 ```

+* Remember that for mbook documents `SUMMARY.md` contains the  document structure.
+Update that document to remove and add content.
+* `./src/IETF/NewWG.md` is updated every meeting using the utility scripts below as a starting point.
+* The document only contains information about groups that meet.
+(That may change in the future.)
+Files for groups that do not meet are moved to the `src/archive` folder.
+* A github action will push the document to the [internetsociety.github.io](https://internetsociety.github.io/IETF-Ornithology/) location.

 ### Utility Scripts

 These are a few quick and dirty python scripts to scrape the datatracker.